Rhetorical device

-In rhetoric, a rhetorical device, persuasive device, or stylistic device is a technique that an author or speaker uses to convey to the listener or reader a meaning with the goal of persuading them towards considering a topic from a perspective, using language designed to encourage or provoke an emotional display of a given perspective or action.
-Rhetorical devices evoke an emotional response in the audience through use of language, but that is not their primary purpose.
-Rather, by doing so, they seek to make a position or argument more compelling than it would otherwise be.
+In rhetoric, a rhetorical device—also known as a persuasive or stylistic device—is a technique that an author or speaker uses to convey meaning to a listener or reader, with the goal of persuading them to consider a topic from a particular point of view.
+These devices aim to make a position or argument more compelling by using language designed to evoke an emotional response or prompt action.
+They seek to make a position or argument more compelling than it would otherwise be.

-Modes of persuasion

-Originating from Aristotle's Rhetoric, the four modes of persuasion in an argument are as follows: